 Mike Harnett is President of Solaris Fatigue Management, a consulting firm that optimizes worker health, safety and performance.
 With a background in human factors and sleep neurobiology, she is regarded as a subject matter expert on the science of fatigue, and has been a researcher and consultant to various government agencies including the Canadian Standards Association, Transport Canada, US Federal Rail Association and NASA.

-Mike most recently helped to establish the new CSA Z1516 standard addressing Fatigue Management for First Responders, and is currently serving on a European Expert Advisory Panel for the development of new AI technology for driver performance.
+Mike most recently helped to establish the new CSA Z1516 standard addressing Fatigue Management for First Responders, and served as an advisor on a European Expert Advisory Panel for the development of new AI technology for driver performance.

 However, her passion lies in guiding private industry in the development of fatigue risk management plans.
 Mike is recognized for her ability to take complex subjects and deliver their content in a simplified and innovative manner for all to understand.
 An award-winning speaker, she is an internationally sought-after presenter, educator and advisor.